temporalio/documentation/docs/server/production-deploy.md

 Temporal is highly scalable due to its event sourced design.
 We have load tested up to 200 million concurrent Workflow Executions.
-Every shard is low contention by design and it is very difficult to oversubscribe to a Task Queue in the same cluster.
+Every shard is low contention by design, and it is very difficult to oversubscribe to a Task Queue in the same cluster.
 With that said, here are some guidelines to some common bottlenecks:

 - **Database**.
 The vast majority of the time the database will be the bottleneck. **We highly recommend setting alerts on `schedule_to_start_latency`** to look out for this.
 Also check if your database connection is getting saturated.